 It is the student's responsibility to ensure that the committee is appointed at least two weeks prior to the proposed exam date.
-The student, with the permission of his/her advisor, initiates the appointment of the committee through the Center for Biophysics and Quantitative Biology Office, who will complete the appropriate paperwork for the Graduate College.
+The student, with the permission of his/her advisor, initiates the appointment of the committee through the Center for Biophysics and Quantitative Biology Office.
 Additionally, the Biophysics Office requires a one-page, double-spaced Project Summary Report from the student for their file.